 There was a slick demo at Creative HQ for early adopters where they explained the technology and process of personalizing the amp.
-Photos are taken of your left and right ear, your face and an algorithm creates a personalized sound profile for you and you alone.
+Photos are taken of your left and right ear, your face and an algorithm create a personalized sound profile for you and you alone.

-Meaning if friends want to use it, you are strongly urged to create a profile for them but for some silly reason, as of writing you cannot name each profile (seriously why?) instead they are named based on the date and time you create them.
+Meaning if friends want to use it, you are strongly urged to create a profile for them but for some silly reason, as of writing, you cannot name each profile (seriously why?) instead they are named based on the date and time you create them.

 The demo involved Emu-Teak headphones connected to the Super X-Fi and a really expensive home theatre speaker array.
 With this carefully curated demo, the Super X-Fi seemed really impressive and was able to hold its own against the speaker array for music, movies, and even YouTube videos sounded great.

-Creative markets the amp as producing “holographic audio” and describes it as glasses for your ears and promises that music, movies and games will all sound way better.
+Creative markets the amp as producing “holographic audio” and describes it as glasses for your ears and promises that music, movies, and games will all sound way better.

 Buoyed by the great demo, I spent the next few days trying the amp out and the results were a mixed bag.